shayrylmae/Weather-MCP-Server/README.md

 1. Edit `src/index.ts` to modify or add tools
 2. Run `npm run build` to compile
+3. Test using one of these methods:
+   - `npm run proxy` then `npm test` for automated tests
-3. Test with `npm run test:inspector` or restart your MCP client
+   - `npm run test:inspector` for interactive testing
+   - Restart your MCP client (e.g., Claude Desktop)

 ## API Reference